All-to-key Attention for Arbitrary Style Transfer: Abstract

 \section{Abstract}

 Attention-based arbitrary style transfer studies have shown promising performance in synthesizing vivid local style details.
-They typically use the all-to-all attention mechanism: each position of content features is fully matched to all positions of style features.
-However, all-to-all attention tends to generate distorted style patterns and has quadratic complexity.
-It virtually limits both the effectiveness and efficiency of arbitrary style transfer.
-In this paper, we rethink what kind of attention mechanism is more appropriate for arbitrary style transfer.
-Our answer is a novel all-to-key attention mechanism: each position of content features is matched to key positions of style features.
+They typically use the all-to-all attention mechanism---each position of content features is fully matched to all positions of style features.
+However, all-to-all attention tends to generate distorted style patterns and has quadratic complexity, limiting the effectiveness and efficiency of arbitrary style transfer.
+In this paper, we propose a novel all-to-key attention mechanism---each position of content features is matched to stable key positions of style features---that is more in line with the characteristics of style transfer.
 Specifically, it integrates two newly proposed attention forms: distributed and progressive attention.
-Distributed attention assigns attention to multiple key positions; Progressive attention pays attention from coarse to fine.
-All-to-key attention promotes the matching of diverse and reasonable style patterns and has linear complexity.
-The resultant module, dubbed StyA2K, has fine properties in rendering reasonable style textures and maintaining consistent local structure.
-Qualitative and quantitative experiments demonstrate that our method achieves superior results than state-of-the-art approaches.
+Distributed attention assigns attention to key style representations that depict the style distribution of local regions; Progressive attention pays attention from coarse-grained regions to fine-grained key positions.
+The resultant module, dubbed StyA2K, shows extraordinary performance in preserving the semantic structure and rendering consistent style patterns.
+Qualitative and quantitative comparisons with state-of-the-art methods demonstrate the superior performance of our approach.